 When considering investing through an LLC, one word makes all the difference.

-You might have heard these structures referred to as IRA LLCs or even “Checkbook Control LLCs.”
-In reality, both of these are simply names for an SDIRA that invests through an LLC.
+You may have heard these structures referred to as IRA LLCs or even Checkbook Control LLCs.
+Both of these terms simply refer to self-directed IRAs that invest through an LLC.

-Benefits of Investing through an LLC
+3 Benefits of Investing Through an LLC

 Investing through an LLC is an investment strategy that provides flexibility and several potential benefits for SDIRA holders.